florating/skincare-routine-helper/README.md

     - [x] 10/14: setup ability to use ORDER BY in the query
 - [ ] consider livesearch options
     - [x] 10/14: setup `livesearch.js`, but need to serialize or jsonify data...
+    - [x] 10/18: setup serialize property for ORM classes
+    - [ ] test that results will jsonify from SQLAlchemy query
+    - [ ] rewrite the '/livesearch' route on server.py to use a SQLAlchemy query instead of a SQL query

 </details>

 #### **Testing:**